zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

         return x - 1 % 20
 ```

-Then, you can compile the FHE module `Counter` using the `compile` method.
-To do that, you need to provide a dictionary of input-sets for every function:
+Then, to compile the `Counter` module, use the `compile` method with a dictionary of input-sets for each function:

 ```python
 inputset = list(range(20))